UshamaRiswan/Data_Analyst_Portfolio_Projects/README.md

  ### [Chapter_4: PowerBI_Project](/4_PowerBI_Project/)

  - HR Dashboard in a workforce environment
-     - A compelling data story telling.
+     - A compelling datastory telling.
      - With Findings and Recommendations.